kallesi/excel-addin-scaffolding/README.md

-# Template for creating a Excel Add-in in React with Functions
+# Template for creating a Excel Add-in in React with Custom Functions

 A scaffolding template for a basic Excel Add-in in Typescript